 The other way you can segment your list is within your CRM (customer relationship management) tool.
 Again the same rules apply but the advantage is that the customers don’t need to be on an email list, plus, many CRM tools, like HubSpot or Salesforce, have their own email functionality.
 The idea is that you can craft messages based on customer interactions and not generalizing that all your customers have the same interests or fall into the same category.

-Email segmentation is not as hard as it sounds.
 The hardest part is creating the segments initially and setting up the automation.
 When considering how to segment you need to know your product or products, but more importantly, you need to know your customers and how you want to interact with them.
 Every business is different so what may make sense to you, may not work for another business.
 Another thing to consider is that segments aren’t always set it and forget it.
 You can start to create them on the fly based on different criteria.
 For example, customers that haven’t purchased a particular product in over 6 months, you may run a special promotion for them to get them back or your loyal customers may get a “thank you” special.
 These lists are more reactionary segments based on a need to move product or re-engage with older customers.